Torsion pairs for quivers and the Weyl groups: Introduction

 Preprojective algebras are a fundamental class of algebras, with important connections to crystal basis theory \cite{KS,BK,BKT}, and which have also been used to illuminate the structure of significant classes of cluster algebras \cite{BIRS,GLS,L}.
 Recently, strong links have been discovered between preprojective algebras and Weyl groups \cite{IR1,BIRS,M}, so that the representation theory of preprojective algebras can be viewed as providing a categorification of the structure of the corresponding Weyl group.

-More specifically, let $Q$ be a quiver without oriented cycles, let $\Lambda$ be the corresponding preprojective algebra, and let $W$ be the corresponding Weyl group.
-(See also {\bf Notation} for further notation.) \cite{IR1} introduced a class of ideals in $\Lambda$ corresponding bijectively to the elements of $W$; we denote the ideal corresponding to $w\in W$ by $I_w$ (see Theorem \ref{birs}).
+More specifically, let $Q$ be a quiver without oriented cycles, let $\Lambda$ be the corresponding preprojective algebra, and let $W$ be the corresponding Weyl group. {(See also {\bf Notation} at the end of this section for further notation.)} \cite{IR1} introduced a class of ideals in $\Lambda$ corresponding bijectively to the elements of $W$; we denote the ideal corresponding to $w\in W$ by $I_w$ (see Theorem \ref{birs}).
 Define $\Lambda_w=\Lambda/I_w$.
-Then the objects $\{I_w\}$ (respectively, $\{\Lambda_w\}$) naturally parametrize a collection of torsion classes (respectively, torsion free classes) in $\mod\La$ as follows.
+Then the {objects $I_w$} (respectively, $\Lambda_w$) naturally parametrize a collection of torsion classes (respectively, torsion free classes) in $\mod\La$ as follows.